 Starbucks’ first vegan fall drink

-If the Apple Crisp Oatmilk Macchiato seems familiar that’s because last year, Starbucks launched a similar fall beverage but it was made with dairy by default.
+If the Apple Crisp Oatmilk Macchiato seems familiar, that’s because, in 2021, Starbucks launched a similar fall beverage but it was made with dairy by default.
 Initially inspired by the idea of a fall harvest, the Starbucks research team developed the Apple Crisp Macchiato by tasting a variety of apple products, such as apple maple syrup, apple cider doughnuts, and baked goods such as apple pies and crisps.

 The team landed on a macchiato (which translates to “marked”) format where espresso is poured over top of steamed milk and then further “marked” the drink with a spiced apple drizzle in a lattice pattern to evoke the top of a pie.
 The hot version of the drink is crafted to bring forth flavors of an apple crisp while the cold macchiato is made to be reminiscent of apple pie à la mode.

-And while it was easy to order last year’s version of the drink vegan by swapping in a plant-based milk, this year, Starbucks took out all the guesswork by making oat milk part of the standard recipe.
+And while it was easy to order the 2021 version of the drink vegan by swapping in a plant-based milk, last year, Starbucks took out all the guesswork by making oat milk part of the standard recipe.
 In doing so, Starbucks hopes to make the fall beverage more accessible to its customers, who are increasingly choosing alternatives to dairy milk.

 Is Starbucks dropping the vegan milk upcharge?

-As of now, Starbucks does not plan to chain its policy at its US stores.
-“We have nothing immediate to share on plans in the US, but will keep you updated as we continue to learn and evolve,” the spokesperson says, explaining that “adding a splash of any non-dairy milk to Brewed Coffee, Iced Coffee, Cold Brew, and Americano beverages is offered free of charge.”
+As of now, Starbucks does not plan to change its policy at its US stores.
+“We have nothing immediate to share on plans in the US, but will keep you updated as we continue to learn and evolve,” the spokesperson said, explaining that “adding a splash of any non-dairy milk to Brewed Coffee, Iced Coffee, Cold Brew, and Americano beverages is offered free of charge.”